What Happens During an ALR Hearing?

 As a defendant in a DWI case, an ALR hearing can be beneficial for your case going forward even if you are not successful in having your suspension overturned.
 During the hearing, you can collect evidence to be used in your future criminal trial.
 It can serve as an invaluable tool for discovery.
 Part of this includes examining the police officers involved in your arrest and getting them to make statements about their version of the events involved.
 Even if your license is suspended, you may be able to apply for limited driving privileges.
 If this is your first DWI charge, you may be able to obtain an occupational license that allows you to drive to and from work and for other essential purposes.

 If you have sustained a suspension of your driver’s license, it can impact your ability to work and also damage your personal relationships.
 It is important to act quickly to preserve and defend your rights.
-At the Mary Beth Harrell Law Firm, we are here to defend your rights and protect your livelihood in the aftermath of a DWI charge.
+At the Mary Beth Harrell Criminal Defense and DWI Lawyers, we are here to defend your rights and protect your livelihood in the aftermath of a DWI charge.
 To schedule a free consultation about your case, call us today at 254.680.4655 or complete our contact form.